 Sustainability is integrated in each phase of the decision-making process relating to Gaw Capital’s investments.
 The manner in which this will be implemented and monitored will vary across each investment depending on the degree of control that Gaw Capital exercises over the investment, contractual restrictions, local practices and the nature of the asset in question.

-Gaw Capital aims to become a signatory of the Principles for Responsible Investment (PRI) in order to contribute to developing a more sustainable global financial system.
+Gaw Capital is a signatory of the Principles for Responsible Investment (PRI) and aims to contribute to developing a more sustainable global financial system.

 When assessing possible investments, sustainability forms part of the due diligence process, for which a process has been developed based on international frameworks such as GRESB and PRI.
 These sustainability considerations cover environmental, social and governance aspects, such as but not limited to climate change mitigation and adaptation, energy and water efficiency, pollution and waste management, renewable energy, and health and safety conditions.